We do not provide emergency consultations, emergency management, or transport.

 Our focus is routine veterinary care.
 If your pet needs urgent help, please go straight to your closest vet clinic or one of the emergency centres listed below.
 If you prefer a mobile option that can come to you and, if required, transport your pet safely to hospital, contact Ready Vet Go.

-When to go straight to emergency
+When to seek emergency vet attention

 Emergency vet option